 Where to stay in Rio de Janeiro

-Zona Sul (the Southern Zone) of Rio is the safest and with larger police presence.
-This includes the areas of Copacabana, Ipanema, Botafogo and Flamengo.
-It’s also the best communicated to get around to several areas in the city.
+I highly recommend you stay in the Zona Sul (the Southern Zone) of Rio.
+Not only is the safest and with larger police presence, it’s also the best communicated to get around to several sights.
+Zona Sul includes the areas of Copacabana, Ipanema, Botafogo and Flamengo.

 Find your hotel in this area: